-THE TEXT OF THE AGREEMENT BETWEEN NORWAY AND THE AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+THE TEXT OF THE AGREEMENT BETWEEN POLAND AND THE AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS

-- 1. The text [1] of the Agreement, and of the Protocol thereto, between Norway and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons [2] is reproduced in this document for the information of all Members. - 2.
-The Agreement entered into force on 1 March 1972, the date on which the Agency received the notification provided for in Article 25.
-The Protocol entered into force, upon signature, on the same date.
+- 1. The text [1] of the Agreement between Poland and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons [2] is reproduced in this document for the information of all Members. - 2.
+The Agreement entered into force on 11 October 1972, the date on which the Agency received the notification provided for in Article 25.

-[1] The footnotes to the text have been added to the present information circular.
+^[1] The footnotes to the text have been added to the present information circular.

-[2] Reproduced in document INFCIRC/140.
+^[2] Reproduced in document INFCIRC/140.

-AGREEMENT BETWEEN THE KINGDOM OF NORWAY AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+AGREEMENT BETWEEN THE GOVERNMENT OF THE POLISH PEOPLE'S REPUBLIC AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS

-WHEREAS the Kingdom of Norway (hereinafter referred to as "Norway") is a party to the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty") [2] opened for signature at London, Moscow and Washington on 1 July 1968 and which entered into force on 5 March 1970;
+WHEREAS the Polish People's Republic is a party to the Treaty on the Non-Proliferation of Nuclear Weapons opened for signature at London, Moscow and Washington on 1 July 1968 and which entered into force on 5 March 1970;